Why Volunteer in Bolivia?

 Where Can You Find the Best Volunteering Opportunities in Bolivia?

 A university city regarded as having the best climate in Bolivia, Cochabamba is a lively and friendly location in which to volunteer.
 Boasting the huge outdoor market, La Cancha, which dominates an entire block in the south of the center, and easy access to nearby national parks and the stunning countryside, Cochabamba is bustling with life.

 Working for the social development of some of Bolivia’s poorest communities, Mano a Mano delivers comprehensive programs in health, education, and road infrastructure.
 They require volunteers from all backgrounds to help with a range of tasks, from clerical work to manual labor.

-Find out more about volunteering or contact email@example.com.
+Find out more about volunteering by visiting their website.

 The de facto capital city — and located at one the highest elevations in the world at 12,000 feet above sea level — La Paz is a noisy and exciting place to experience Bolivia.
 While tourists seem to either love it or hate it, it has European-style restaurants, bars, and shopping malls, making it one of the more comfortable places to volunteer.
 That said, La Paz acts as a microcosm for Bolivian society: you’ll soon notice the extreme inequality between the standard of living for those in El Alto, at the top of the city, and Zona Sur, lower in the valley.

 Comunidad Inti Wara Yassi